opengeospatial/geoparquet/format-specs/geoparquet.md

 ## Geometry columns

 Geometry columns MUST be stored using the `BYTE_ARRAY` parquet type.
 They MUST be encoded as [WKB](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry#Well-known_binary).

+Implementation note: when using the ecosystem of Arrow libraries, Parquet types such as `BYTE_ARRAY` might not be directly accessible.
+Instead, the corresponding Arrow data type can be `Arrow::Type::BINARY` (for arrays that whose elements can be indexed through a 32-bit index) or `Arrow::Type::LARGE_BINARY` (64-bit index).
+It is recommended that GeoParquet readers are compatible with both data types, and writers preferably use `Arrow::Type::BINARY` (thus limiting to row groups with content smaller than 2 GB) for larger compatibility.

 See the [encoding](#encoding) section below for more details.

 ### Nesting